Qupu/ROBOproject/README.md

 # ROBOproject
 1st year, 4th period project.
 ROBOT.
+Made with 2 other people.
+Used PsoC.